 While Joban was in sprint mode, I moved slowly capturing the essence of the woods as I wanted to enjoy every second of this trek.
 Soon I reached Doosri at 12:30 PM.

 Trekkers had their camp put up and some were staying in the camp arranged by the locals.
 I rested for about 5 minutes there and filled my water bottle and moved further.
 I spotted various tent stalls (cafe) put up by the natives.
 I finally rested at a cafe which was just a few kilometers away from Nohradhar.
 After having some food I then continued my journey.
 Soon I spotted the habitation, the fields.
 There was a big rock that had Lord Shiva’s Trishul with Damru painted on it.
 The view from this point was magnificent.

 Sun rays started emerging on mountain tops and embracing the beautiful valley.
 The road slithered like a snake into the valley.
 The spectacular views were worth capturing.

-The last trail has lots of rocks and boulders that makes it a bit difficult to hike down as my fatigue level has reached to its peak.
-Finally I made to Nohradhar.
+The last trail has lots of rocks and boulders that make it a bit difficult to hike down as my fatigue level has reached its peak.
+Finally, I made to Nohradhar.
 Joban had already reached there 1 hour ago (according to him).
 I had some bananas at the shop down there and restored my energy levels.
 Then came the interesting part of this journey, how to go back?
 There were hundreds of people waiting for there bus to solan.
-Then came the first bus at 3:25 PM and every one tried to fight for a seat.
+Then came the first bus at 3:25 PM and everyone tried to fight for a seat.
 I told Joban not even to try for it or we will be crushed like anything.